 3) Contact the FBI.

 You were the victim of a crime.
 Take the time to contact your local FBI field office and ask them for assistance.
 This is why you pay taxes.
 You can also submit a tip online.
-It is recommended that you file a report with the FBI’s Internet Crime Complaint Center (IC3).
+Additionally, it is recommended that you file a report with the FBI’s Internet Crime Complaint Center (IC3).

 4) Discuss your backup situation with your Trusted IT Provider.

-After a Ransomware attack occurs, the ONLY solution will be to restore from backups.
-You will need to wipe clean the infected operating systems and take steps to harden the unaffected endpoints on your network.
-In some very rare cases, there could be a decryptor available; but remember that your files cannot be decrypted without a key that is known only by the cyber criminals; decryptors do not have a good track record.
 This is one reason backups become vital in the process of responding to a ransomware attack.
-The FBI does not like to see companies paying ransom’s, in some cases you still aren’t able to recover your files or you are simply re-hacked after having paid; paying the ransom should be the absolute last step you take, talk to experts before you engage in discussions with cyber criminals.
+Understandably, the FBI does not like to see companies paying a ransom.
+This encourages future criminal activity.
+Also, there are cases where you still won’t be able to recover your files, or you are simply re-hacked after having paid.
+Paying the ransom should be the absolute last step you take.
+Talk to experts before you engage in discussions with cyber criminals.

 Summary